 - Trading Zones in Environmental Education

-We have drafts of these publications and are working with Cornell University Press to publish them in 2017 and 2018.
+We have drafts of these publications and are working with Cornell University Press to publish them in 2018.

 - Civic Ecology: Larger Impacts (edited by Marianne Krasny)